cjunho/cjh/README.md

 • evolution of energy against time in "data/energy.csv";

-• evolution of maximum of eta against time in "data/max.csv"
+• evolution of maximum of eta against time in "data/max.csv".

-How to read the computational data is as follows.
+The computational data are visualised as follows:

-• Solutions eta and Phi in pvd files are read with Paraview.
+• Solutions eta and Phi are pvd files that are read with Paraview.

-• Evolution of energy against time are plotted by call_energy.py.
+• Evolution of energy against time are plotted by running file "call_energy.py".

-• Evolution of maximum of eta against time are plotted by call_maximum.py.
+• Evolution of maximum of eta against time are plotted by running file "call_maximum.py".

+USAGE

+The user can modify the following simulation parameters by changing the relevant 'Switches' in the code:

+• soliton number: SP2 or SP3, corresponding to simulations of two- or three-soliton interations;

+• domain type: single or both, corresponding to singly (x-direction) or doubly (x- and y-directions) periodic domain;

+• basis type: 1, 2 or 3, corresponding to continuous Galerkin basis of the respective order.

+To modify the initial condition, the user can change the values of the variables in sections “Parameters”, and “Parameters for k_i” in BL_periodic.py.
+For specific details on the calculation of the parameters, please refer to the paper.